The Orbiting Human Circus (of the Air): History

 The first season of the podcasts comprised eight episodes as well as a bonus question and answer episode in which Koster answers questions submitted by fans.
+It was the fourth podcast to be released under the Night Vale Presents name.
 From June to July 2017, the podcast released "an Orbiting Human Circus Special," titled "The 2nd Imaginary Symphony," which served as the official wide-release of Koster's 2002 album.
 It was announced in January 2017 that the podcast would return for a second season.
-The season, titled "Naughty Till New Years," premiered on November 6, 2019., and the podcast concluded with a finale on June 17, 2020.
+The season, titled "Naughty Till New Years," premiered on November 6, 2019, and the podcast concluded with a finale on June 17, 2020.

 A series of live shows were made through international tours in 2023 and 2024.
 This began with a US tour in fall 2023, a Japanese tour in spring 2024, and finally a tour across the US and Europe in the summer of 2024.
 This last tour was conducted jointly with The Music Tapes, and concluded with a final performance at Egersund Visefestival from July 4–6, 2024.
-Koster was accused of sexual assault later that month; the group has not toured or performed live since.